meysamhadeli/codai/README.md

 codai code
 ```
 This will initiate the AI assistant to help you with your coding tasks with undrestanding the context of your code.

+## LLM Models
+codai works well with models that are

 ## ✨ Features